Early April in Sacramento was about as exciting as it gets for a transportation advocate.

 In the final days and hours before the vote, the coalition and our champions in the Senate, especially Senators Allen and Wiener, pulled out all the stops to get the loophole removed.
 They managed to weaken the language some, but not enough.
 We also raised awareness about the loophole, which was mentioned in several prominent news articles across the state (from The Los Angeles Times to The Sacramento Bee).

 And the end of the day, SB 1 was passed.
 But even though the polluting loophole wasn’t removed, our solidarity gives us hope.
 Our coalition was tested and emerged even stronger.
-Our unity may have surprised legislators, who will remember in the future that they can’t pick off environmental support if they’re not addressing environmental justice.
+Our unity may have surprised legislators, who will remember in the future that we held together in the face of very strong pressure.
 State leaders took heat for catering to a polluting industry, and we hope they think twice before trying that again.

 As with any mega-package, SB 1 will require significant ongoing scrutiny as our state and regional agencies figure out how to spend the money.
-As we continue to fully digest this beast of a deal, we’ll be assessing the top priorities for TransForm and our allies to focus our energies as we shift into the next phase of fixing California’s ailing transportation system.
+As we fully digest this beast of a deal, we’ll be assessing the top priorities for TransForm and our allies as we shift into the next phase of fixing California’s ailing transportation system.
 And the flaws in SB 1 — especially the nasty trucking pollution provision — are high on that list.

 For now, though, we are relieved (and exhausted) to get to the finish line on what has been a marathon of a legislative effort.
 We have a funding package that includes major investments in public transit, walking and biking.
 We have state leadership that is willing to listen and negotiate on some of our most important issues.
 And we have coalesced a powerful group of organizations from around the state that are willing to stand up for each other and for our concerns.